 Since water resistance is a top concern for many hikers, we sloshed through streams and creeks and stood in lake shores to test how quickly the boots kept water out.
 Each of our test models with one exception uses a waterproof/breathable membrane designed to keep water out while also allowing perspiration to pass through.
 We were able to test the efficacy of these membranes by hiking in warm conditions on the trail and then seeing how moist our socks became.

 Weight was the easiest to test for and involved us taking each one of the boots and weighing them on our scale (in size 11 US) to test against the manufacturer's claimed weights.
 We found there were benefits both gained and lost by wearing lightweight or heavyweight boots on our hikes.

 To test traction, we sought out situations that would best test the boot's grip.
 On steep scrambling routes, we found which rubber compounds best stuck to the rock, and we saw which boots stuck or slipped on wet and muddy trails.
 With a very snowy and wet season in our main testing area, the Sierra Nevada, we found lots of firm snowfields, muddy slopes, wet creek crossings and steep rock to climb on our test hikes.

-Throughout many miles both on trail and off, we found which boots rose to the top across all of our metrics and which ones were best suited to specialized uses.
+Over the course of many miles both on the trail and off we found which boots rose to the top across all of our metrics and which ones were best suited to specialized uses.
 We had a lot of fun putting these boots through their paces so that you can find the right ones for your needs, and get out there and have an adventure of your own with the right footwear.